shahzeb-jadoon/Voice-Assistant-Project/Mycroft-Precise/README.md

 ./bin/mycroft-config reload
 ```

+You can use this [JSON Formatter & Validator tool](https://jsonformatter.curiousconcept.com/) to make sure that the code you typed in is correct.
 After this you can continue on to Step 3 as mentioned [here](https://github.com/shahzeb-jadoon/Voice-Assistant-Project).

+If your wake-word is not working for some reason, you can use this [Wake Word Troubleshooting](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/troubleshooting/wake-word-troubleshooting) page provided by MycroftAI to figure out isues.